Free delivery on orders over €150

 Table of contents

 Because your teeth are also seen as your business card, it is of course important to maintain them properly.
-Obviously, brushing and flossing every day will go a long way towards keeping your teeth healthy.
+Obviously, brushing and flossing every day will go a long way towards keeping your teeth healthy and keep a fresh breath.
 You may have heard that there is a new remarkable choice when it comes to toothpastes.
 Good charcoal toothpaste is now one of the notable trends in oral health.
 Several famous people swear by the use of this remedy and claim that it brings about whiter and cleaner teeth.
 But is charcoal toothpaste good or bad for you is the question?

 Charcoal is a powder that is very finely ground and made from natural substances such as wood and other sources.
 During the process of making charcoal, oxidation takes place to produce charcoal.
 Medical science uses charcoal to absorb certain substances.
 Its use in dentistry and oral hygiene is fairly new.